bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_vectors.md

     p_{X_1,X_2,\ldots,X_N}(x_1,x_2,\ldots,x_N) = p_{X_1}(x_1)p_{X_2}(x_2)\ldots p_{X_N}(x_N).
 \end{equation}
 This equation represents that the total probability can be written a multiplication of the individual probabilities of the random variables.
 From a probability point of view (not a physical one) we can conclude that the random variables are independent, because the total probability solely depends on all the individual contributions of the random variables.
-Random variables that satisfy the independence equation and are distributed under the same probability density function are regarded as <i>independent and identically distributed</i> (IID) random variables.
+Random variables that satisfy the independence equation and are distributed under the same probability density function are regarded as <i>independent and identically distributed</i> (IID or iid) random variables.
 This notion will become important later on when discussing random signals.

 ### Independent random vectors
-As discussed previously, it is possible to split the random vector of all random variables into multiple random vectors, which each contain a subset of all random variables.
-Where the independence between individual random variables has already been discussed, it is also possible to extend this definition to random vectors.
+It is also possible to extend the definition of independence to random vectors.
 Two random vectors $\bf{X}$ and $\bf{Y}$ can be regarded as independent if and only if the probability function can be written as
 \begin{equation}
     p_{{\bf{X}},{\bf{Y}}}({\bf{x}}, {\bf{y}}) = p_{\bf{X}}({\bf{x}})\ p_{\bf{Y}}({\bf{y}}) .
 \end{equation}

 <br></br>

-## Statistical characteristics of random vectors
+## Statistical characterization of random vectors
 In the previous reader on random variables, several characteristics were discussed for probability distributions depending on a single random variable, such as the mean, the variance and the moments of a random variable.
-This section will extend these characteristics to random vectors.
+This section will extend these characterization to random vectors.

 ### Expected value
 The expected value of a random vector $\bf{X}$ is defined as the vector containing the expected values of the individual random variables $X_1, X_2, \ldots, X_N$ as